ryantd42/NY-Legislative-Git/2023/A2895A-2023/bill.md

  BUSINESS  DISTRICT  TOLLING  CAPITAL LOCKBOX FUND ESTABLISHED BY SECTION FIVE HUNDRED FIFTY-THREE-J OF THE PUBLIC AUTHORITIES LAW SHALL BE  ALLO- CATED PURSUANT TO STATUTE BUT WITHOUT APPROPRIATION.
   § 2.
+Subdivision 3 of section 99-ff of the state finance law, as added by  section  6-c of part G of chapter 59 of the laws of 2019, is amended to read as follows:
+  3. Uses of funds.
+[Following appropriation by the legislature, moneys] MONEYS shall be available  for  distribution  to  the  central  business district  tolling  capital  lockbox FUND established pursuant to section five hundred fifty-three-j of the public authorities law.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD02284-02-3
+ A. 2895--A  2

+  § 3.
 Subdivision 1 of section 553-j of the public authorities law,  as
  added by section 5 of subpart A of part ZZZ of chapter 59 of the laws of 2019, is amended to read as follows:
   1. The  authority  shall  establish a fund to be known as the central business district tolling capital lockbox fund which shall be kept sepa- rate from and shall not be commingled  with  any  other  monies  of  the authority.
-The fund shall consist of all monies received by the authori- ty pursuant to article forty-four-C of  the  vehicle  and  traffic  law, subdivision  twelve-a of section five hundred fifty-three of this title, and revenues of the real  estate  transfer  tax  deposited  pursuant  to subdivision  (b)  of section fourteen hundred twenty-one of the tax law, and sales tax pursuant to subdivision  (c)  of  section  eleven  hundred

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02284-01-3
- A. 2895  2

- forty-eight  of  the  tax  law,  [subparagraph  (B) of paragraph five of subdivision (c) of section twelve hundred sixty-one of the tax law, and] funds appropriated from the central business district trust fund  estab- lished  pursuant  to section [ninty-nine-ff] NINETY-NINE-FF of the state finance law, AND, WITHOUT APPROPRIATION, THE  REVENUE  INCLUDING  TAXES, INTEREST AND PENALTIES COLLECTED IN ACCORDANCE WITH SUBPARAGRAPH (II) OF PARAGRAPH FIVE OF SUBDIVISION (C) OF SECTION TWELVE HUNDRED SIXTY-ONE OF THE TAX LAW.
+The fund shall consist of all monies received by the authori- ty  pursuant  to  article  forty-four-C  of the vehicle and traffic law, subdivision twelve-a of section five hundred fifty-three of this  title, and  revenues  of  the  real  estate  transfer tax deposited pursuant to subdivision (b) of section fourteen hundred twenty-one of the  tax  law, and  sales  tax  pursuant  to  subdivision (c) of section eleven hundred forty-eight of the tax law,  [subparagraph  (B)  of  paragraph  five  of subdivision (c) of section twelve hundred sixty-one of the tax law, and] funds  appropriated from the central business district trust fund estab- lished pursuant to section [ninty-nine-ff] NINETY-NINE-FF of  the  state finance  law,  AND,  WITHOUT APPROPRIATION, THE REVENUE INCLUDING TAXES, INTEREST AND PENALTIES COLLECTED IN ACCORDANCE WITH SUBPARAGRAPH (II) OF PARAGRAPH FIVE OF SUBDIVISION (C) OF SECTION TWELVE HUNDRED SIXTY-ONE OF THE TAX LAW.
+  § 4.
+Subdivision (c) of section 1148 of  the  tax  law,  as  added  by section  6-a  of part G of chapter 59 of the laws of 2019, is amended to read as follows:
+  (c) Provided however, after funds are distributed pursuant to subdivi- sion (b) of this section but before such funds are distributed  pursuant to  subdivision  (a)  of  this  section, funds shall be deposited by the comptroller into the New  York  central  business  district  trust  fund established  pursuant to section ninety-nine-ff of the state finance law in accordance with the following schedule: (1) in state fiscal year  two thousand nineteen - two thousand twenty, one hundred twelve million five hundred thousand dollars; (2) in state fiscal year two thousand twenty - two  thousand  twenty-one, one hundred fifty million dollars; and (3) in state fiscal year two thousand twenty-one - two thousand twenty-two  and every  succeeding  state fiscal year, an amount equal to one hundred one percent of the amount  deposited  in  the  immediately  preceding  state fiscal  year.
+The  funds  deposited  into the New York central business district trust fund shall be deposited  monthly  in  equal  installments WITHOUT APPROPRIATION.
-  §  3.
+  §  5.
 Subparagraph  (ii) of paragraph 5 of subdivision (c) of section 1261 of the tax law, as amended by section 2 of part RR of chapter 57 of the laws of 2022, is amended to read as follows:
   (ii) After withholding the taxes, penalties and  interest  imposed  by